littlevicky750/Controller/README.md

 If compile with Arduio 2.0
--install library list in platform.ini
+-install library list in platformio.ini
 -install library in /lib
--Add #define list in platform.ini in the beginning of src.ino
+-Add #define list in platformio.ini in the beginning of src.ino